ksandstr/muidl/README.md

 on Devuan GNU/Linux and compatible Debian derivatives.
 Note that µIDL is currently only compatible with LLVM version 11.

-The unit test framework requires the following Perl modules on the build
-system:

-    File::Temp Test::More Test::Harness

 After that, use the Makefile with the appropriate program.

+The test suite requires a copy of the `mung` microkernel's source tree in `../mung` for the `<l4/types.h>` header file.
+With tweaks to `perl5/Muidl/Test.pm` it should be possible to use e.g. L4Ka::Pistachio's headers instead.

 Health warning
 --------------

 The code is an unwholesomely Lovecraftian mess.
-This is related to a lack of proper testing and specification throughout development, and a good bit of simple code rot. (who uses GLib anymore anyway.)
+This comes from a lack of proper testing and specification throughout development, and a good bit of simple code rot. (who uses GLib anymore anyway.)
+It's getting better, but won't be properly nice anytime soon.

   -- Kalle A. Sandström <ksandstr@iki.fi>